 - Users don’t need any specific technical knowledge to start staking

 - It’s much cheaper since there’s no need for expensive equipment for mining

-- It’s more environmentally friendly and economically profitable since no demand for specific equipment, that will drain electric power, which is bad for both Earth and budget of a person
+- It’s more environmentally friendly and economically profitable since no demand for specific equipment, that will drain electric power, which is bad for both Earth and the budget of a person

 - The income from staking is stable and predictable, since the system rewards users with a fixed percentage from reserved coins, even though reward rates vary

 When a user wants to reserve some coins for staking, he gets a chance to approve a new block and get a reward.
-But one person usually gets low chances of approving, which leads to cooperation between users and the creation of staking pools, which increases their chances.
+But one person usually gets low chances of approval, which leads to cooperation between users and the creation of staking pools, which increases their chances.